bbe2/portfolio/README.md

 >>>>>> Michael Hammer, computer science professor, 1990.

 ---------

-**#Interstellar, screenplay, p.122, 2014**
+### Reflection: will machines of the future work with humans to perform the compute impossible?
-reflection: will machines of the future work with humans to perform the impossible?
+Interstellar, screenplay, p.122, 2014

 COOPER (human)
 -- Get ready to match our spin with the retro-thrusters -